Prospect B2B: Why is it difficult?

 For example, hot prospects, identified as “almost ready to buy” could be the subject of telephone prospecting actions with a specific argument.
 At the same time, prospects who are less advanced in their purchasing journey will be contacted by email to maintain contact.

 #3.
-A prospecting plan must define its conversion funnel
+A B2B prospecting plan must define its conversion tunnel

 Most contacts or prospects in a database are not ready to buy.

-The art of prospecting consists of clearly identifying a prospect's position in the sales funnel and defining actions adapted to this position.
+The art of prospecting B2B consists in clearly identifying the position of a prospect in the sales tunnel and defining actions adapted to this position.

 To do this, it is necessary to define a sales funnel.